Xilinx/Vitis_Libraries/docs/src/user_guide/L1/L1_test.rst

     "numSimulation": 2
   }

-The configuragion file will instruct our testing infrastructure to generate following tests.
+The configuration file will instruct our testing infrastructure to generate the tests.

 5. Test outputs
 ==================